andyfischer/ai-coding-tools/candle/README.md

 Candle is a local process manager optimized for AI agents.

+## Motivation

+By default, Claude Code has trouble launching local servers for you.
+It often does commands like `npm run dev &` which causes issues with leftover processes running in the background, and no way for Claude to see the stdout for the server.

+I wrote `candle` to make this much easier for Claude, this tool provides a much more foolproof way to start the services, and gives it a reliable way to see recent logs.

+Think of this as a simple alternative to `pm2` but optimized for local development and working with coding AIs.

 ## Features

 - MCP Integration: Processes can be launched and monitored by an AI agent using the MCP server.